BobXWu/FASTopic/README.md

 - [**TopMost**](https://github.com/bobxwu/topmost): a topic modeling toolkit, including preprocessing, model training, and evaluations.
 - [**A Survey on Neural Topic Models: Methods, Applications, and Challenges**](https://github.com/BobXWu/Paper-Neural-Topic-Models)

-## Citation

-If you want to use FASTopic, please cite our [paper](https://arxiv.org/pdf/2405.17978.pdf) as

-    @article{wu2024fastopic,
-        title={FASTopic: A Fast, Adaptive, Stable, and Transferable Topic Modeling Paradigm}, author={Wu, Xiaobao and Nguyen, Thong and Zhang, Delvin Ce and Wang, William Yang and Luu, Anh Tuan}, journal={arXiv preprint arXiv:2405.17978},
-        year={2024}
-    }